 Strawberry Valley Gulmarg

-We came back to Gulmarg, made our return entry in the register, and took a left turn towards Strawberry Valley.
+We came back to Gulmarg, made our return entry in the register, and took a left turn toward Strawberry Valley.

 What is strawberry Valley?
 It is another meadow-like area in Gulmarg where they grow strawberries in the season.
 Don’t expect it to be vast fields of strawberries though.